adamhsparks/Modelling_Nematode_Populations/README.md

 name of the new column to be created called “Variety”, `value` specifies the column that will contain the values that go with the varieties, “Population”.
 The last portion tells `gather()` which columns are to be gathered.
-Using the “:” means take the columns from “Unplanted” to “Suneca” and gather them without needing to type all the column names.
+Using the operator `:` means take the columns from “Unplanted” to “Suneca” and gather them without needing to type all the column names.

 ``` r
 nema_long <-